 Projects and programmes are directly overseen by a relevant board which report into the directorate management team related improvement and transformation board.

-All projects and programmes are aligned with the Medium-Term Financial Strategy and are documented on the corporate project management system.
+All proj and are All projects and programmes are aligned with the Medium-Term Financial Strategy and are documented on the corporate project management system.

-Our plans will change over time, to reflect emerging and changing priorities.
+O Our plans will change over time, to reflect emerging and changing priorities.
 As some projects end, others will begin, and some may require revision to meet the changing and challenging delivery environment.